joncheng-dev/order-tracker-C-/README.md

 ## Description

 - _Upon landing on the splash page, the user is welcomed with a message "Welcome, Pierre!"._
-- _To start, click `See vendors`.
+- _To start, click `See all vendors`.
 This will bring the user to a page displaying a list of vendors.
 There is an option to `Add a new vendor`.
 Here the user can fill out a form to add this vendor to the list._
 - _Clicking a vendor on the list allows the user to add an order associated with this vendor -- after completion of a form._
 - _This will display any and all existing orders associated with the vendor clicked previously.
 The user may choose to add more orders._
 - _Clicking on any orders on this list of orders allows the user to see details of the order._